jasysak/Personal_Projects/python/README.md

+Various random Python stuff, mostly for practice.

-Various Python projects created for Dr. C. Spears "...Python...", COP XXXX
+And a few Python projects created for Dr. C. Spears "...Python...", COP XXXX

 And from the text "Python Crash Course" by E. Matthes.